-As explained earlier, the fixed remuneration of the Directors for their duties as such is set by the General Meeting, following assessment and a proposal by the Nomination and Remuneration Committee and the Board of Directors.
+As explained earlier, the fixed remuneration of the Directors for their duties as such is set by the Annual General Meeting, following assessment and a proposal by the Nomination and Remuneration Committee and the Board of Directors.

-The proposal by the Nomination and Remuneration Committee and the Board of Directors generally takes into account the economic situation of the Group and the development of its business, as well as the number of Board of Directors members (being a collective remuneration for all the Directors for their duties as such).
+The proposal by the Nomination and Remuneration Committee and the Board of Directors generally takes into account the economic situation of the Group and the development of its business, as well as the number of Board members (being a collective remuneration for all the Directors for their duties as such).

-Accordingly, the Annual General Meeting held on 30 June 2021 resolved to set the collective remuneration of all the Directors for their duties as such for 2020 at 2,850,000 euros gross.
+Accordingly, the Annual General Meeting held on 29 June 2022 resolved to set the collective remuneration of all the Directors for their duties as such for 2021 at 2,850,000 euros p.a. gross.

-With regard to the remuneration for 2021, the Board of Directors resolved in February 2022 to table a motion at the Annual General Meeting to be held in June 2022 to maintain the collective fixed remuneration for the Directors for their duties as such at 2,850,000 euros gross.
+With regard to the remuneration for 2022, the Board resolved on 27 February 2023 to table a motion at the Annual General Meeting in June 2023 to maintain the collective fixed remuneration for the Directors for their duties as such at 2,850,000 euros p.a. gross.

-That sum was distributed among the individual Directors (for 2020) and will be distributed (for 2021) on the basis of the points system (explained in section A.1.3 of this Report and in the Directors' Remuneration Policy 2019-2021).
+That sum was distributed among the individual Directors (for 2021) and will be distributed (for 2022) on the basis of the points system explained in section A.1.3 of this Report and in the Directors' Remuneration Policy 2022-2024.